dadatuputi/privledge/README.md

 Privledge
 ======
-**Privledge** is a proof-of-concept private, privileged ledger used for public key management written in python.
+**Privledge** is a proof-of-concept private (permissioned) distributed ledger used for public key management written in python.

 #### Screenshot
 ![privledge screenshot](screenshot.png "privledge screenshot")